angelalonso/privd/README.md

 # How to run it

-From the folder you cloned this repo run:
+python3 <path where you cloned this repo>/privd.py

-python3 privd.py

 # Known Issues